What Is a Quitclaim Deed?

 When to use a quitclaim deed

 A quitclaim deed offers the least amount of protection for the person receiving the property.
-Transfer of ownership using a quitclaim deed is essentially considered “as is,” so the homebuyer cannot even obtain title insurance in most cases.
+Transfer of ownership using a quitclaim deed is essentially considered as is, so the homebuyer can’t even get title insurance in most cases.

-For that reason, quitclaim deeds are usually not recommended.
-However, they can make sense in the following scenarios:
+For that reason, quitclaim deeds aren’t usually recommended.
+However, they can make sense in some scenarios:

 Transferring real estate without any guarantees

-Colorado real estate professional Jennifer Spinelli of Watson Buys says a quitclaim deed can be used any time a grantor wants to transfer their interest in a property without making any warranties or promises about the title to the property.
+Jennifer Spinelli, owner of Watson Buys, a home-buying company based in Denver, said a quitclaim deed can be used any time a grantor wants to transfer their interest in a property without making any warranties or promises about the title to the property.

 Real estate transfers between family members

-Quitclaim deeds allow for the transfer of ownership with less paperwork and cost than in a traditional sale.
+Quitclaim deeds allow for the transfer of ownership with less paperwork and fewer costs than in a traditional sale.
 As a result, quitclaim deeds are often used by family members transferring real estate between each other when an actual sale of the property isn't really necessary.

 Transfers during real estate disputes